finos/fin-ocr/CONTRIBUTE.md

 2. If there isn't already a relevant issue, create one using one of the provided templates.
 Please provide the following information:
     3. Add appropriate tag for type of issue -> [`bug`, `enhancement`]
     4. (optional) Add tag for required specialties -> [`design thinking`, `project management`, `question`, `documentation`]
-    5. Set `Projects` field to `FIN-OCR`
+    5. Set `Projects` field to `fin-ocr`
-3. If you are reporting a problem that exists in a FIN-OCR repository, try to convey answers for the following:
+3. If you are reporting a problem that exists in a fin-ocr repository, try to convey answers for the following:
     * Is the bug reproducible as explained?
     * Is it reproducible in other environments (for instance, on different browsers or devices)?
     * Are the steps to reproduce the bug clear?
 If not, can you describe how you might reproduce it?
 Please provide as much relevant information as possible and break the instructions for reproducing the problem into clear, simple steps.